 I grew up as a Jehovah's Witness from birth.
 I would say I know a lot about compromising my essence for the sake of family, friends, community, and security.

 Don't get me wrong, I truly loved God and I felt a deep connection to something higher than myself whenever I prayed.
 But for fear of retribution not only from Jehovah but also from my parents, I kept so much of my inner world hidden and could not reveal who I truly was.

 I began to perceive spirits from other realms as a five-year-old, ancestral spirits and the spirits of others, and at this time I became very anxious.
 I bit my nails down until they bled.
 I often felt phantom pain in my body and I couldn't sleep at night while these beings touched my forehead and snuggled up to me.
 I would have the most terrifying nightmares and when I woke up, I often felt them trying to get into my body, feeling their heaviness on top of me.
-I would beg my mother to let me sleep in her room, crying and banging on her door and she and my stepfather locked their bedroom door and left me outside in the darkness telling me to "get lost".
+I would beg my mother to let me sleep in her room, crying and banging on her door.

-My mother warned me that she would get rid of all my toys if I continued to behave like this.
+She warned me that she would get rid of all my toys if I continued to behave like this.
 She believed that my fairytale books and dolls were the cause of these "spirit visits".
-Unfortunately for me, I couldn't stop being terrified by what I could not understand, and so I kept reaching out to her for comfort and assistance at night.
-And I also paid the price for it.
-Soon after, I watched distraught as all my beloved toys and cherished books were burnt in the bbq in front of me.
+I couldn't stop being terrified by what I could not understand.
+Soon after, I watched, distraught as all my beloved toys and cherished books were burnt in the bbq in front of me.

 That was when I realized that I could never be my authentic self.

 I decided at that moment (as a then six-year-old), to suffer in silence because I was not loveable nor did I deserve to have any toys (and later, pleasure) if I was honest or vulnerable.